ibm-blockchain-wsc/ImmersionWorkshop/docs/vscode-part1.md

 then click on `Submit Transaction`.
 Then it will prompt you for the argurments you want to pass in.
 You can enter the text below.
-It will give you another prompt for transient data, but you can hit enter to bypass this prompt and it will then execute the transaction. **NOTE** Put your arguments between the brackets. :
+It will give you another prompt for transient data, but you can hit enter to bypass this prompt and it will then execute the transaction. **NOTE:**
+Put your arguments between the brackets:

     "001", "a bunch of kale"

 See what I did there?
 Anyways..

-**3.** Now, we can confirm that the transaction actually occured.
+**3.** Now we can confirm that the transaction actually occured.
 There are a couple of ways we could do this.
-The first way we can test this out is by entering the following text below in our VSCode terminal :
+The first way we can test this out is by entering the following text below in our VSCode terminal:

     docker logs fabricvscodelocalfabric_peer0.org1.example.com | grep block
     *